Email Us Today! contact@umonics.sg

 The Montessori Preschool Education Philosophy

-The Montessori philosophy of preschool education is founded on the idea that kids are inherently interested and eager to learn.
-Preschoolers are encouraged to study at their own speed and in their own way in a Montessori classroom.
+The Montessori philosophy is centered on the belief that children are inherently interested and eager to learn.
+In Montessori classrooms, preschoolers are encouraged to study at their own pace and in their own way, fostering self-directed learning.
+Teachers serve as mentors, offering guidance and support as needed.

 The Reggio Emilia Approach to Preschool Education